 Scuba diving in Pondicherry is on the top of my list for a primary reason – you can spot whale sharks here in certain months.
 Most of the staff of temple has witnessed the magnificent whale shark, which is the largest fish in the ocean.

 They can be as long as 10 meters and can weigh 20,000 kgs.

 Isn’t that exciting?
 Diving with these gentle giants.
 Things can’t get better than that (I have experienced it).

 This is a picture of a juvenile porcupine fish I clicked!
 They are my favourite.

 Completing my PADI open water course in Pondicherry has been such a unique experience for me.
 For a person like me who loves being around nature, the crystal clear waters, and the abundant marine life in Pondicherry just left me amazed.

 Many people are not really aware of scuba diving in Pondicherry.
 If you are visiting Pondicherry, it is definitely worth diving here!
 It is among the top things I recommend to do, when in Pondicherry.

-I have dived in the waters here for about 2 straight years, if you would like to know more about the diving here and want to plan out a trip, please connect with me.
+I have dived in the waters here for about 2 straight years, if you would like to know more about the diving here and want to plan out a trip, please feel free to connect with me.
 I will be happy to help you with all the information.
-You can head to the about me page to connect with me faster!

 Hope you enjoyed the blog!
 Keep following this space for some exciting adventures and travels stories.
 If you’re travelling to Pondicherry, I have got a Pondicherry Travel Guide for you!